-Unless you’ve been hiding under a rock over the last few years, then you have to know all about the awesome website known as Kickstarter, where you can financially contribute to and support any of the projects that you find there.
-These projects can include things like Android game consoles, eInk watches, and high-budget video games.
+Unless you’ve been hiding under a rock, then you have to know about the awesome website known as Kickstarter, where you can financially support any of the projects that you find there.

 Kinect?
 Bah!
 That’s so corporate.
 DUO provides an alternative with its custom 3D sensor that can be ordered as a do-it-yourself project or pre-assembled.
 Backers get the SDK, as well, letting them use the sensor to develop for existing or new apps.